ElectricalGang

 Power Cycle Your Roku Device:

-For the power cycle, unplug your Roku device from its power source, wait at least 1 to 2 minutes and then plug it in again.
+Unplug your Roku device from its power source for the power cycle, wait for at least 1 to 2 minutes, and then plug it in again.
 This will reboot your device, from where the stream will start with audio and video in sync this time.

 How to Fix Sound Delay on Roku TV?

-For the power cycle, unplug your Roku device from its power source, wait at least 1 to 2 minutes and then plug it in again.
+Unplug your Roku device from its power source for the power cycle, wait for at least 1 to 2 minutes, and then plug it in again.
 This will reboot your device, from where the stream will start with audio and video in sync this time.

-For the power cycle, unplug your Roku device from its power source, wait at least 1 to 2 minutes and then plug it in again.
+Unplug your Roku device from its power source for the power cycle, wait for at least 1 to 2 minutes, and then plug it in again.
 This will reboot your device, from where the stream will start with audio and video in sync this time.

 Frequently Asked Questions